cogneco/ooc-manual/content/language/collections.md

   main:
     parent: Language
     weight: 40
+author: Amos Wenger
+copyright: 2009-2014 Amos Wenger
+license: CC BY-SA 3.0
 ---

 # Foreword

 The array situation in ooc is a bit delicate right now - while I (Amos) am definitely not happy with it, I am still going to document the current state of things, if only as a motivation to make it better.